Uncategorized

 In 2017, quadriplegic racer Rodrigo Hübner Mendes became the first person to drive an F1 car by using only his brainwaves, thanks to an Emotiv headset.

-In 2019, a kickstarter campaign featured UDrone, a $297 drone you can fly with your brain.
-It works! — although doesn’t seem to have been a commercial success.
+In 2019, a kickstarter campaign featured UDrone, a $297 drone you could fly with your brain.
+It worked! — although doesn’t seem to have been a commercial success.

-With technology from Synchron Medical, two paralyzed patients with ALS were able to text, email, shop and bank online through direct thought.
+In 2020, with technology from Synchron Medical, two paralyzed patients with ALS were able to text, email, shop and bank online through direct thought.
+As of 2024, Synchron is now running a clinical trial on six patients, conducted under the first investigational device exemption (IDE) awarded by the FDA to a company assessing a permanently implanted BCI.

 “The signals you generate neurologically are the most unique identifier of you.
 With 30 seconds of recordings, we can identify that person for the rest of their life.” — Thomas Reardon.